nauam/nauam.github.com/docs/en/user-guide/job-workflows.md

 [Reordering _steps_](/en/#reordering-_steps_)
 for directions on moving _steps_ into a new order.

-Each _step_ can have a "Description" to give it a more logical name or description to be displayed in the QW Control GUI.
+Each _step_ can have a "Description" to give it a more logical name or description to be displayed in the GUI.

 The next several sections describe the specification of each kind of workflow _step_.